vvhawk/photo-library-app/app(android)/README.md

 *[shortcut to the source code](./app/src/main/java/com/example/android/)*

 **NOTE:**
-*As of now, this application is only available for android devices.*
+*As of now, the mobile app is only available for android devices.*
 ![Alt text](./guides/android.png?raw=true "Logo")

 ## Overview